 The Education Department General Administrative Rules (EDGAR) requires the establishment of internal controls to provide reasonable assurance that federal funds are being managed in compliance with Federal statutes, regulations and the terms and conditions of the grant.
 Guidance for these internal controls may be found in "Standards for Internal Control in the Federal Government," issued by the Comptroller General of the United States.

 These controls require:

-- Accountability for all funds, property, and assets - Adequate safe-guarding of all assets - Assurance of use solely for authorized purposes safeguarded and tracked.
-The misappropriation or theft of assets purchased with Federal funds is considered fraud.
-Practical questions to identify risks needing stronger controls follow:
+- Accountability for all funds, property, and assets - Adequate safe-guarding of all assets - Assurance of use solely for authorized purposes

 Safeguarding of Assets